swift-server/swift-aws-lambda-runtime/Examples/ServiceLifecycle/README.md

 The function will:
 1. Connect to the PostgreSQL database using SSL/TLS with RDS root certificate verification
-2. Query the `users` table with a 3-second timeout to prevent hanging
+2. Query the `users` table with a 3-second timeout to prevent freezing
 3. Log the results for each user found
 4. Return a JSON array of `User` objects with `id` and `username` fields